zaironjacobs/streamjson/README.md

 #### Usage

 Fetch data from a database or anywhere else and send to a JSON file.
 The send function takes in a dictionary or a list.
-The root of the JSON file is an array by default.
+A new file with the given name will be created, the root of the JSON file is an array by default.

 ```Python
 from streamjson import StreamJSONWriter